storj/docs/app/dcs/third-party-tools/migrate-from-wasabi-to-storj/page.md

 ---
 title: Migrate from Wasabi to Storj
+docId: FQTEKVgNNJBpZwe2hT7LH
+redirects:
+  - /dcs/how-tos/migrate-from-wasabi-to-storj
+metadata:
+  title: How to migrate from Wasabi to Storj
   description: >-
     Learn how to smoothly migrate from Wasabi to Storj using the rclone tool.
 Our comprehensive guide offers step-by-step instructions to securely transfer your data between these cloud storage providers, ensuring data integrity and cost-efficiency.
-docId: FQTEKVgNNJBpZwe2hT7LH
-redirects:
-  - /dcs/how-tos/migrate-from-wasabi-to-storj
-pageTitle: How to migrate from Wasabi to Storj
 ---

 This article will discuss the migration process from Wasabi to Storj using the rclone tool, a command-line program to manage files on cloud storage.